secture/template-nestjs/docs/error-handling.md

 # Error Handling Guide

-This guide explains how exceptions are handled in the Eleve API.
+This guide explains how exceptions are handled in the API.

 ---